Current Provider: ConnectYourCare (CYC)

 - To be eligible to contribute to an HSA, you must be enrolled in a high deductible health plan, must not be receiving Medicare benefits, must not be claimed as a dependent on someone else’s tax return or covered by other non-high deductible health plan coverage.
 In addition, if you have received VA benefits (including prescription drugs) within the last three months, you cannot enroll in the HSA.

-- If you’re enrolled in the HSA and make the minimum required employee contribution, you will receive a $400 contribution from the University as an individual, or an $800 contribution from the University as a family.
+- If you’re enrolled in the HSA on January 1st of the calendar year and make the minimum required employee contribution, you will receive a $400 contribution from the University as an individual, or an $800 contribution from the University as a family.

 - The University contribution can only be made to the HSA account that is sponsored by the University.
 If you elect not to use HSA Bank through ConnectYourCare, then you will not receive the University contribution.

 - You may adjust your annual election amount to the HSA during the year only if you experience a family status change.
 You may be required to change your HSA election if you reduce your coverage level in the HDHP plan (depending on the amount you are contributing to the HSA).

 - You own your HSA account and are responsible for keeping receipts/documentation in the event of an IRS audit.

 - HSA funds can be used for health care expenses for yourself and all eligible dependents (excludes domestic partners).
 Dependents do not have to be enrolled in the HDHP.